linode/docs/docs/websites/chef/setting-up-chef-ubuntu-14-04.md

 ## Download a Cookbook (Optional)

 When using Chef you will want the chef-client to periodically run on your nodes and pull in any changes pushed to the Chef Server.
 You will also want the `validation.pem` file that is uploaded to your node upon bootstrap to be deleted for security purposes.
-While these things can be done manually, it is often easier and more efficient to have it set up as a cookbook.
+While these things can be done manually, it is often easier and more efficient to set it up as a cookbook.

 This section is optional, but provides instructions on downloading a cookbook to your workstation, pushing it to a server, and includes the skeleton of a basic cookbook to expand and experiment with.